 Microsoft Office.
 What shall I do?

-Anyway, there is kind of unknown interaction between Microsoft systems.
-Say
+package.
+Anyway, there is kind of unknown interaction between Microsoft

-„OK“ to the re-installation.
-It will notice that
+systems.
+Say „OK“ to the re-installation.
+It will

 I use an USB-to-serial Converter to connect

 the receiver.
 This works with all other programs but not with Gartrip.

 In this case the driver of your converter is incompatible to the